Nivalyx/osu-wiki/wiki/People/Users_with_unique_titles/en.md

 ## Hall of Famers

-These three users were awarded the **osu!
+These users were awarded the **osu!
 Hall of Famer** title for playing the game at the highest level and contributing back when the community was still young.

 <!-- TODO: reasons -->